rubyonjets/jets/docs/_docs/events-cloudwatch.md

 title: CloudWatch Events
 ---

-AWS Lambda supports [CloudWatch Event Rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/Create-CloudWatch-Events-Rule.html).
+Jets supports [CloudWatch Event Rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/Create-CloudWatch-Events-Rule.html).
 This allows you to have a Lambda function run when there's a change to AWS resources.
 Here's an extensive list of supported [Event Types](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/EventTypes.html).

 An example might be getting notified when an unwanted security group port gets opened.